-I have a few references to Hoover washing machine error code 8, they are listed for the Hoover Vision HD series washers, Hoover 3 phase autowashers and the Hoover Nextra and Optima models.
+I have a few references to the Hoover error 8, they are listed for the Hoover Vision HD series washing machines, Hoover 3 phase autowashers and the Hoover Nextra and Optima models.

 References vary slightly but all point to a motor fault – possibly the tacho coil – However, also check for worn carbon brushes which have been reported by people in the comments section below to have fixed this fault.
 (See help for diagnosing worn brushes on any washing machine).

 - Hoover Vision: Error 8 = Tacho fault

 - Nextra: Error 8 = Motor jammed / Drum shaft jammed or tacho generator fault (This is the same description as for Nextra Error 7)

 - Hoover 3 phase autowashers: Error 8 = Tacho generator out of circuit.
 Can be wiring or board

 - Optima: E08 = Tacho fault

 What is the tacho coil?